Hifu-devs/sms_service/README.md

     - ``200`` Success / Text Message sent
     - ``500`` Error / Text Message not sent

-**Additional Functionality**
+  - `sms-quickstart`

-The https://hifu-sms.herokuapp.com/sms-quickstart has been set up to handle any message that comes in to our Twilio phone number.
+  - Description: Set up to handle any message that comes in to our Twilio phone number.

-This endpoint shouldn't really need to be used by Hifu devs, but allows outside users to receive a response of 'Please check your email for more information.
+  - Additional Information: This endpoint shouldn't really need to be used by Hifu devs, but allows outside users to receive a response of 'Please check your email for more information.
 This phone number is not monitored' if they reply to our alert text message.